 The slowdown could be a sign that PSA has just about completed the backlog.
 As a result, some are wondering if lower pricing is coming in September.

 PSA had a meaningful buffer to assess demand thresholds while the backlog cleared.

-That said, PSA is likely sitting on a bunch of hypotheses rather than set plans and will likely be tempered in its efforts to drive demand.
+That said, PSA is likely sitting on a number of hypotheses rather than set plans; it would not be a surprise to see them start conservative and phase its initial efforts to drive demand.